comet-ml/cometr/README.md

 If a configuration variable is defined in multiple places, then the order of precedence is as follows:

-1. A function parameter, if relevant (for API keys, workspace name, project name)
+1. Function argument, if relevant (for API keys, workspace name, project name)
 2. Environment variable
 3. `.comet.yml` config file in the local working directory
 4. `.comet.yml` config file in the home directory